 - Remote hearing care and fine-tuning adjustments: If you’d like to tweak your sound, the MDHearing team can remotely connect to your VOLT MAX hearing aids and adjust the settings according to the same tuning standards that hearing clinics use.

 - Remote adjustments based on a professional audiogram: VOLT MAX customers who have a professional hearing test (audiogram) can send their audiogram to the MDHearing team and receive adjustments based on those results.
 This allows you to receive hearing clinic-level care and hearing aid adjustments—without ever leaving your house!

-- Rechargeable batteries: Just like many ReSound hearing aids, the MDHearing VOLT, and VOLT MAX hearing aids are rechargeable.
+- Rechargeable batteries: Just like many ReSound hearing aids, MDHearing's devices are rechargeable.
 Just insert your hearing aids into the portable charging station when you go to sleep, and you’ll wake up to a full day of crystal-clear hearing—no more need to change batteries every few days!

 All hearing aids from MDHearing are FDA-registered and come with unlimited phone and video call support from our licensed team of hearing professionals.
 Best of all, our hearing aids come with a 100% money-back satisfaction guarantee.
 You have nothing to lose by giving MDHearing a try!